pmcau/AustralianElectorates/readme.md

 To change these to a more manageable size and format, they have been converted to png and are now approx 30MB in total.
 Located in [/Data/DetailMaps](/Data/DetailMaps).

+There are 3 variants of these files:

+ * Default: A direct conversion from the AEC pdf.
+Have no suffix ie `electorate.png`.
+ * Landscape: Converted to landscape.
+Has the suffix `.landscape.` ie `electorate.landscape.png`.
+ * Portrait: Converted to portrait.
+Has the suffix `.portrait.` ie `electorate.portrait.png`.

 ## GeoJson Maps